LukePrior/mortgage-manager/README.md

 # Mortgage Manager

-## Note

-The data [used](https://github.com/LukePrior/open-banking-tracker) is inaccurate and is pending improvements.

 ## Overview

 Mortgage Manager is an open-source online home-loan comparison tool using product data from the Consumer Data Standards Banking APIs.
 Authorised deposit-taking institutions are obligated to provide information on the products that they offer via a set of APIs defined by a standardised set of specifications allowing for machine processing.